The Master of Liberal Arts, Digital Media Design degree field consists of 12 courses, one of which is required on campus. Weekend options available.

 Many courses can be taken online, but the degree requires a Harvard campus experience.
-You come to Cambridge for at least one course, which gives you access to faculty, campus resources, and the academic community.
+You come to Cambridge for at least one course, which offers you in-person access to faculty, campus resources, and the academic community.

 On-campus course requirements can be completed through:

-- 15-week fall or spring semester course that meets only on campus (online option courses do not fulfill this requirement).
+- 15-week fall or spring semester course that meets only on campus.
+Course with the format "on campus or online" do not fulfill this requirement.

 - Courses that combines weekly online classes over a semester with an intensive weekend on campus.